-The attached Tree Protection and Removal Plan provides an Existing Tree Inventory Table and Tree Count Table, indicating which existing trees are proposed for removal.
+The attached Arborist Report and Tree Protection and Removal Plan provides an Existing Tree Inventory Table and Tree Count Table, indicating which existing trees are proposed for removal (see Exhibit 9).

 (9) Notwithstanding subsection (b)(8) of this section, where the development site is heavily wooded, only those trees that will be affected by the proposed development need to be sited accurately.
 The remaining trees may be shown on the plan in the general area of their distribution.